 A familial tendency to Male Androgenic Alopecia is well recognized.
 The baldness gene behaved in an autosomal dominant manner in men.
 A bimodal distribution of phenotypes usually seen in autosomal dominant disorders.
 The phenotypes seem to follow a normal distribution in men and women.
 This, findings increase the risk of baldness with the number of affected family members.
 Polygenic diseases are much more common, as is the case with androgenetic alopecia.

 The current concept of polygenic inheritance is supported by an Australian study that examined the of the 54 father-son relationships, 81% of balding sons had fathers who had significant balding.
 The male pattern baldness with a polymorphism of the androgen receptor gene which are present on the X chromosome.

 However the role of the 5 alpha reductase enzyme in Male androgenetic alopecia is responsible the metabolism of testosterone to dihydrotestosterone.

 Hair growth begins under the skin in structures, which called as follicle.
 Hair grows normally from 2 to 6 years, goes into a resting phase for several months, and then falls off.
 The cycle starts over when the follicle begins growing a new hair.
 Increased levels of androgens in hair follicles can lead to a shorter the cycle of hair growth and thinning of hairs.

-Type I. There is minimal or no recession of the hair line.
+Type I: There is minimal or no reseeding of the hairline.